-15.5 You must ensure that whenever any Results are used with or communicated to Third Parties or are exploited commercially, ARIA's funding of the Project Activities is suitably accredited in accordance with ARIA's accreditation guidelines in force at the time.
+15.6 You must ensure that whenever any Results are used with or communicated to Third Parties, ARIA's funding of the Project Activities is suitably accredited in accordance with ARIA's accreditation guidelines in force at the time.
 When using ARIA's name and logo you will comply with ARIA's branding guidelines in force at the time.